 Customer Segmentation

-Retail companies leverage advanced data visualization tools to create customer personas based on purchase history, demographics, and online behaviour.
+Retail companies leverage advanced data visualisation tools to create customer personas based on purchase history, demographics, and online behaviour.
 These insights help tailor marketing campaigns and product recommendations to specific customer segments, increasing engagement and sales.

 Logistics Optimization